Sujalk31/finproof/README.md

 AI_REVIEW_THRESHOLD = 70.0
 ```

-These are starting points, not claimed-optimal values (plan section 14
+These are starting points, not claimed-optimal values.
+To tune them: run
-explicitly warns against asserting thresholds without validation).
-To tune
-them: run the pipeline, inspect `output/evaluation.json`'s
+the pipeline, inspect `output/evaluation.json`'s `false_resolution_rate`
-`false_resolution_rate` and `confusion_matrix`, adjust the thresholds, and
+and `confusion_matrix`, adjust the thresholds, and re-run — the
-re-run — the ground-truth evaluation gives you an objective signal instead
+ground-truth evaluation gives you an objective signal instead of guessing.
-of guessing.

 ---

-## 12. Design principles this project follows
+## 13. Design principles this project follows

 1. **Deterministic first, LLM last.** Exact ID matching → composite
-   matching → fuzzy matching → LLM, in that order (plan section 7).
-The
+   matching → fuzzy matching → LLM, in that order.
+The LLM only ever sees
-   LLM only ever sees the minority of rows that survive all deterministic
+   the minority of rows that survive all deterministic checks.
-   checks.
 2. **The LLM never does arithmetic.** Every number it's shown was computed
    in Python; every number it outputs is discarded in favor of the
    Python-computed figure.
 3. **Honest failure over confident guessing.** Below the confidence
    threshold, the system says "human review required" instead of forcing a
-   decision (plan section 15).
+   decision.
 4. **Everything is measured, nothing is claimed.** Accuracy, false
    resolution rate, and throughput are all computed from a real batch run
    against real ground truth, not asserted.
 5. **Full audit trail.** Every decision, its confidence, its evidence, and
-   which agent (rule-based or LLM) made it are logged (plan section 22).
+   which agent (rule-based or LLM) made it are logged.
 6. **Works with zero API keys.** The rule-based fallback for both the
    investigator and the chatbot means the whole system is demoable
-   offline; the Groq LLM makes the explanations richer, not the system
+   offline; an LLM provider makes the explanations richer, not the system
-   dependent.
+   dependent on it.

 ---

-## 13. Extending this project
+## 14. Extending this project

 - Swap `database/models.py`'s SQLite for Postgres for multi-user/production use.
 - Add a real adjustments/chargebacks source table so `UNKNOWN_MISMATCH`